Church face-lift goes with new market image

 He stresses they are not in competition or conflict with other churches.
 Conversely, he sees the marketing as doing a service to the whole church by reshaping people’s perceptions of church.

 “It’s been worth it,” Dr Cooper says.
-“Numbers aren’t everything”, he says, but on a good day at their old premises they would get 50 people attending.
-This has more than doubled since the changes, with new faces from various walks of life and backgrounds appearing.
+“Numbers aren’t everything”, he says, but on a good day at their old premises they would get fifty people attending.
+This has more than doubled since the changes, with fresh faces from various levels of society and backgrounds appearing.

 By Peter Veugelaers.